discordjs/guide/guide/additional-info/hosting.md

 The following steps stated assumes your Linux distribution is Ubuntu.
 However, all Linux distributions are similar and should work on your VPS.
 :::

 Ok, now you have purchased your own VPS, and you have remotely connected to it.
 What do you do now?
-We first recommend you create a Github repository and add your bot files there as it would be very ineffecient to code files through a terminal.
+We first recommend you to create a Github repository and add your bot files there as it would be very ineffecient to code files through a terminal.

 ### Installing Git and cloning repository